London Transport Museum

 The museum operates from two sites within London.
-The main site in Covent Garden uses the name of its parent institution, and is open to the public every day excluding over Christmas, having reopened in 2007 after a two-year refurbishment.
-The other site, located in Acton, is known as the London Transport Museum Depot and is principally a storage site of historic artefacts that is open to the public on scheduled visitor days throughout the year.
+The main site in Covent Garden uses the name of its parent institution, and is open to the public every day, excluding over Christmas, having reopened in 2007 after a two-year refurbishment.
+The other site, located in Acton, is the London Transport Museum Depot and is principally a storage site of historic artefacts that is open to the public on scheduled visitor days throughout the year.

+The museum also runs a programme of guided tours, Hidden London, which takes visitors to part of the London Underground that are typically closed to the public, including disused stations and wartime shelters.

 The museum was briefly renamed London's Transport Museum to reflect its coverage of topics beyond London Transport, but it reverted to its previous name in 2007 to coincide with the reopening of the Covent Garden site.

+In July 2024, the Museum unveiled new branding in an attempt to reflect its coverage of all of London's transport system, not exclusively buses and trains.
+The new logo - still of roundel design - incorporates all the colours of TfL's transport modes.

 Museum (Covent Garden)

 The museum's main facility is located in a Victorian iron and glass building that had formed part of the Covent Garden vegetable, fruit and flower market.
 It was designed as a dedicated flower market by William Rogers in 1871 and is located between Russell Street, Tavistock Street, Wellington Street and the east side of the former market square.
 The market moved out in 1971, and the building was reopened as the London Transport Museum on 28 March 1980.
 The collection had been located at Syon Park since 1973 and before that had formed part of the British Transport Museum at Clapham.

-On 4 September 2005 the museum closed for a major £22 million refurbishment designed by Bryan Avery of Avery Associates Architects to enable the expansion of the display collection to encompass the larger remit of TfL which administers all forms of public transport.
+On 4 September 2005 the museum closed for a £22 million refurbishment designed by Bryan Avery of Avery Associates Architects to enable the expansion of the display collection to encompass the larger remit of TfL which administers all forms of public transport.
 Enhanced educational facilities were also required.
 The museum reopened on 22 November 2007.

-The entrance to the museum is from the Covent Garden Piazza, amongst the Piazza's many tourist attractions.
+The entrance to the museum is from the Covent Garden Piazza.
 The museum is within walking distance from both Covent Garden Underground station and Charing Cross railway station.